idrhku/kiche-test/_pages/about.md

 This website is *built* with Jekyll and Mediumish template for Jekyll.
 It's for demonstration purposes, no real content can be found.
 Mediumish template for Jekyll is compatible with Github pages, in fact even this demo is created with Github Pages and hosted with Github.

+Invaluable support for this project comes from the [Insitute for Digital Research in the Humanities at the University of Kansas] (https://idrh.ku.edu/)

 ![image](./assets/images/Nahuala_pic_41.jpg)